 Marianna is the face of this controversial disinformation unit.
 Given her work to date it seems her remit is quite specific; find any gathering of people that is questioning the establishment narrative on COVID-19 and the authoritarian measures resulting from that narrative and discredit them.

 Firstly, I struggle to comprehend the use of this “anti-lockdown” tag given to pro-freedom protesters.
-Yes the protesters are anti-lockdown.
-But shouldn’t every rational person be against a revocation of their freedoms and “lockdowns”?
+Yes, the protesters are anti-lockdown.
+But shouldn’t every rational person be against the revocation of their freedoms and “lockdowns”?
 Shouldn’t everyone be “anti-lockdown”?
 By labelling those at the rally “anti-lockdown protesters” then surely by extension that would mean those against the protest were “pro-lockdown”?
-The BBC easily makes the case for those who accuse it of being biased and agenda driven.
+The BBC easily makes the case for those who accuse it of being biased and agenda-driven.